mpv-player/mpv/DOCS/man/options.rst

     25 fps.
 We consider the pitch change too extreme to allow this behavior by default.
 Set this option to a value of ``5`` to enable it.

+    Note that ``--video-sync=display-tempo`` avoids this pitch change.

-    Note that in the ``--video-sync=display-resample`` mode, audio speed will additionally be changed by a small amount if necessary for A/V sync.
+    Also note that in the ``--video-sync=display-resample`` or ``--video-sync=display-tempo`` mode, audio speed will additionally be changed by a small amount if necessary for A/V sync.
 See ``--video-sync-max-audio-change``.

 ``--video-sync-max-audio-change=<value>``